Higher-Point Correlators in N=4 SYM: Ten-Dimensional Null Polygons: Ten-Dimensional Null Limit

-with $\mathbold{m}$ and $\mathbold{\bar{m}}$ as in~\eqref{eq:PolygonFactorization}. \item[No Double Poles.]
+\item[No Double Poles.]
 The generating function $G_{n,\ell}$ in general contains double and higher poles in the ten-dimensional distances $X_{ij}^2$.
 These originate in Feynman graphs where external operators $i$ and $j$ are connected by multiple homotopically distinct propagators $D_{ij}$.
 In order to be homotopically distinct, any two such propagators connecting the same two operators must enclose at least one third operator. \footnote{Two propagators $D_{ij}$ are also homotopically distinct if they only enclose Lagrangian operators, but no further external operators.
 Such terms however evaluate to zero, which is in accordance with the fact that two-point functions of scalar BPS operators are protected from quantum corrections.} The polygon disk-topology excludes such diagrams, and thus the polygon correlators $\polygon_{n,\ell}$ only contain at most simple poles in the ten-dimensional distances $X_{ij}^2$. \item[Direct Computability.]
-As we will see below in \secref{sec:twistor-rules-10d}, the polygons $\polygon_{n,\ell}$ can be computed directly from the twistor Feynman rules of~\cite{Caron-Huot:2023wdh}, avoiding the computation (and subsequent ten-dimensional polygon limit) of the much more complicated generating functions $G_{n,\ell}$ altogether. \item[Massive Amplitudes.]
-There is a well-established duality in $\mathcal{N}=4$ super Yang--Mills that relates the four-dimensional null polygon limit $x_{i,i+1}^2 \to 0$ of the $n$-point correlation function of the lightest half-BPS operators, $k_i=2$ in~\eqref{eq:GnlFromFixedCharges}, with the $n$-point \emph{massless} MHV gluon scattering amplitude~\cite{Eden:2010zz, Alday:2010zy, Mason:2010yk, Eden:2010ce, Caron-Huot:2010ryg, Adamo:2011dq, Eden:2011ku, Eden:2011yp}.
-A less firmly established duality, but with corroborating evidence in the case of four~\cite{Caron-Huot:2021usw} and five points~\cite{Belitsky:2025bgb,Bork:2022vat}, is that something similar also happens in the large R-charge limit.
-The statement is that the $n$-point polygons $\intpoly_n$ are dual to \textit{massive} $n$-point W-boson scattering amplitudes on the Coloumb branch of $\mathcal{N}=4$ super Yang--Mills theory~\cite{Caron-Huot:2021usw}.
-Upon additionally taking the \emph{massless} null polygon limit $x_{i,i+1}^2 \to 0$, these further reduce to the massless MHV gluon amplitudes.
+As we will see below in \secref{sec:twistor-rules-10d}, the polygons $\polygon_{n,\ell}$ can be computed directly from the twistor Feynman rules of~\cite{Caron-Huot:2023wdh}, avoiding the computation (and subsequent ten-dimensional polygon limit) of the much more complicated generating functions $G_{n,\ell}$ altogether.